lmcai/PhyloHerb/botany2021_tutorial/README.md

 Makesure executable `blast` commands are loaded in your environment.
 In the `herbariomics_workshop` directory, type the following commands
 ```
+#create a new folder under the herbariomics_workshop to store alignments
+cd herbariomics_workshop
+mkdir 3_alignments
 python $PH/phyloherb.py -m ortho -i 2_assemblies/chl -o 3_alignments/chl/ -l 120
 ```